Can You Make Money on Upwork? Stories From 17 Freelancers

 – Upwork user on Reddit

-Find a niche
+1. Find a niche

 As a professional, you may have a broad skill set.
 You can probably do many different things well.
 Instead of being a generalist, specializing and having a niche makes it easier to market your skills and position yourself as an expert.
 Niching can help you figure out what jobs you’re the ideal fit for and stand out from the competition.

-Many professionals choose to freelance so they can focus on the aspect of their job that they enjoy and are best at.
+Many professionals choose to freelance on Upwork so they can focus on the aspect of their job that they most enjoy and are best at.
 If you’re a graphic designer, you could focus on logos and become the best you can be at that type of design.
 The niche could also be industry-specific if you want to keep your skill broader, like being a branding strategist but specializing in working with startups.

 "As a freelancer, you may think: I have all these skills.
 I'm a copywriter, I'm a graphic designer, I'm a web designer, I'm a virtual assistant, and I can also do content.
 But what is really resonating with you?
 What kind of work and projects do you feel more excited about?
 That's your specialty and what will make you stand out from the competition because you'll become a master in one specific thing.
 When you niche down, you can start positioning yourself as the go-to person to fix that problem."

-– Javiera Alfaro, Launch Strategist, Course/Coaching Builder and Online Business Manager
+Javiera Alfaro, Launch Strategist, Course/Coaching Builder and Online Business Manager

 Your niche can also change over time.
 As you learn different skills and explore other interests, you may want to adjust your niche to showcase these new capabilities.
 Keeping up with workforce trends can help you anticipate changes in client needs so you can lead the market in learning in-demand skills, like AI.

-Treat freelancing like a business
+2. Treat freelancing on Upwork like a business

 Working as a freelancer truly is running a business.
 This means that you’re in charge of everything from finding clients to paying your taxes.
 Instead of working for a company and having a manager assign work to you, you’re responsible for finding your jobs.